 - Double-tap the desired date to Create an event.

 - Name the event, set the time, and click on Alert from the menu.

 - Go to Custom from the drop-down list & select Open file from the first box.

 - Click on the next box, select Other, and add the automation file you have created.

 - Change the Alert timing to ‘At time of event’ and click ok.

 The Calendar event will run the automation at the desired time and send the email.
 Ensure your Mac is on and connected to the internet at the time, or the event will be missed.

 To continue scheduling emails with Automator, create a new workflow, or make changes to a saved one and add it to a Calendar Event.

 While this is a handy tool, there are quite a few steps involved in the mix.
 Plus, it does not support attachments.
-You might want to try a simpler method using a third-party app like Spark.
+You might want to try a simpler method.

 Download the Spark app on your Mac and log in to your email account.